wp-plugins/game-schedules/readme.txt

 Welcome to the MSTW Game Schedules Plugin from [Shoal Summit Solutions](http://shoalsummitsolutions.com/).

 The MSTW Game Schedules plugin manages multiple sports team schedules including: game dates and times, opponents, locations, results, and links to media (print stories or video on games).
 It features a countdown timer from the current time to then next game or next home game.
-Shortcodes and widgets are available to display both the schedule tables and countdown timers.
+Shortcodes and widgets are available to display schedule tables, sliders, and countdown timers.

 = NEW IN VERSION 4.0 =
-There are SIX NEW FEATURES in the front and back ends of version 4.0:
+There are numerous NEW FEATURES in the front and back ends of version 4.0:

+* New [mstw_gs_slider] shortcode providing a schedule slider [screenshot-8]
+* The ability to display team logos on schedule tables and schedule sliders [screenshot-8]
-* Re-purpose data fields via show/hide and re-label display settings
+* Re-purpose data fields via show/hide and re-label display settings.
+(Similar to what can be done in the other MSTW Plugins.)
-* New schedule slider view (via shortcode) [screenshot-8]
-* Supports a complete suite of custom time and date formats via PHP date format strings
+* Supports a complete suite of custom time and date formats via native PHP date format strings
-* Supports a new team structure which allows the inclusion of team logos in schedule tables and sliders
-* Color settings admin screen so the colors of displays can be controlled without editing CSS files
+* Color settings admin screen so that display colors can be controlled without editing CSS files
-* Display next N games from current date in schedule tables ([shortcode] and widget)
+* Display next N games from current date in schedule tables (the [mstw_gs_table] shortcode and widget)
 * Filter allowing developers to control user access to the Game Schedules admin menu items

 = Front-end features for Website visitors =
 The following features enhance the site user experience:

+* Schedules Slider -displays scheduled games in a slider format
-* Schedules (Table) Widget - displays schedules (in tabular format) on pages and posts.
+* Schedules Table - displays full schedules in tabular format
-* Schedules Widget - displays (abbreviated) schedule tables in widget-enabled areas.
-* Countdown Timer Shortcode - displays countdown timers to the next game on pages or posts.
+* Countdown Timer - displays countdown timer to the next game
-* Countdown Timer Widget - displays countdown timers in widget-enabled areas.
+* Team Logos - can now be shown on all of the above displays

 = Back-end features for Website Admins =
 The following plugin features enhance the website admin experience:

+* Sort the All Games table by schedule ID.
+This frequently requested functionality makes life much nicer for admins with many schedules.
-* Integration with [Game Locations Plugin](http://wordpress.org/extend/plugins/game-locations/) - makes it even easier to enter game locations and link them to maps and driving directions.
+* Integration with [Game Locations Plugin](http://wordpress.org/extend/plugins/game-locations/) - makes it easy to enter game locations and link them to maps and enue websites.
 * Unlimited Number of Schedules - may be created, so historical schedules and results can be saved and future schedules can be advertised.
 * Import Schedule from CSV Files - allows an administrator to upload schedules from CSV format files.
 * Plugin Stylesheet - allows an administrator to style schedule and countdown timers shortcode and widget displays via one simple, well-documented CSS stylesheet (css/mstw-gs-style.css).
+In version 4.0, CSS tags are available to style each display individually by team.
+See the examples on [the MSTW development website](http://shoalsummitsolutions.com/dev/)
-* Internationalization - the plugin is fully internationalized (as of v 3.0) and Croatian, Spanish, and Swiss German translations are included with the distribution.
-(Many thanks to Juraj, Roberto, and Chris!)
+* Internationalization (I18n) - the plugin is fully internationalized (as of v 3.0) and Croatian, Spanish, Swiss German, and Finnish translations are included with the distribution.
+(Many thanks to Juraj, Roberto, Chris, and Lauri!)

 = Notes =

-* There is no singular post template in this release.
-A single game view, complete with helmets/team logos and all the information is available in the schedules is planned for version 3.1.
-It is waiting for the sport and team concepts to be fully fleshed out in the My Sports Team Website (MSTW) Framework.
-* The Game Schedule plugin is the second in a set of plugins supporting the My Sports Team Website (MSTW) framework; a framework for sports team websites.
-Others include Game Locations and Team Rosters, which are both available now on [WordPress.org](http://wordpress.org/extend/plugins).
+* The Game Schedule plugin is the second in a set of plugins supporting the My Sports Team Website (MSTW) framework for sports team websites.
+Others include Game Locations, Team Rosters, Coaching Staffs, and League Standings, which are all available on [WordPress.org](http://wordpress.org/extend/plugins).
 [Learn more about MSTW](http://shoalsummitsolutions.com/my-sports-team-website/).

 = Helpful Links =